DiFronzo/IDRAC6-Virtual-Console-Launcher/Windows/README.md

 * **Powershell error after inserting "Host/IP"**

 **Try downloading the file "avctKVM.jar" manually from https://IDRACIP:443/software/avctKVM.jar, and place the file like described under "File Structure".
-Or try using a IP-address rather then hostname.**
+Or try using an IP-address rather then hostname.**

 * **I want to help, what can i do?**